ai-socialimpact/LLMWiki-NGO-Humaninloop/WikiContents/Human-in-loop/Readme.md

-## 🎯 High-Accuracy Router Reasoning System
+## 🎯 Establishing Trust with NGO Community : Designing the Router Reasoning System for trust in public health Gliffic Chatbot

 To safeguard maternal health and prevent inaccurate medical guidance, this architecture uses a deterministic, multi-stage routing engine.